-KLX Energy Services is a growth-oriented provider of diversified oilfield services to leading onshore oil and natural gas exploration and production companies operating in both conventional and unconventional plays in all of the active major basins throughout the United States.
+KLX Energy Services is a growth-oriented provider of diversified oilfield services to leading onshore oil and natural gas E&P companies operating in both conventional and unconventional plays in all of the active major basins throughout the United States.
 KLXE was initially formed from the combination and integration of seven private oilfield service companies acquired during 2013 and 2014.
 Each of the acquired businesses was regional in nature and brought one or two specific service capabilities to KLX Energy Services.
 We were incorporated in Delaware on June 28, 2018, and on September 14, 2018, we completed our spin-off from KLX Inc. and became an independent, publicly traded company.
 See Item 7.
-"Management Discussion and Analysis of Financial Condition and Results of Operations" for more details of our acquisitions since becoming a publicly traded company, including our 2020 acquisition of QES.
+"Management Discussion and Analysis of Financial Condition and Results of Operations" for more details of our acquisitions since becoming a publicly traded company, including our 2020 acquisition of Quintana Energy Services Inc. ("QES," and such acquisition the "QES Merger") and our 2023 acquisition of Greene's Energy Group, LLC ("Greene's," and such acquisition the "Greene's Acquisition").